The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Introduction

-This work is organized as follows: In \se{Methods}, we introduce the simulation, our method for selecting filament slices for analysis, and our division of the filament cross-section into three distinct radial zones.
-In \se{Radial_prop}, we analyze the radial structure of gas and dark matter in filaments, including their thermal structure.
+This work is organised as follows: In \se{Methods}, we introduce the simulation, our method for selecting filament slices for analysis, and our division of the filament cross-section into three distinct radial zones.
+In \se{Radial_prop}, we analyse the radial structure of gas and dark matter in filaments, including their thermal structure.
 In \se{tcool}, we discuss the thermal stability of gaseous filaments by comparing their cooling and free-fall time scales.
 In \se{virial}, we address whether the gaseous filaments are in virial equilibrium within the potential well set by the dark matter filament.
-In \se{fil_dyn}, we decompose the forces that are supporting gaseous filaments against their self-gravity and use a simple model to explain their origin.
+In \se{fil_dyn}, we decompose the forces that support gaseous filaments against their self-gravity and use a simple model to explain their origin.
 We discuss the implications of our results and compare them to previous work in \se{disc}.
 Finally, in \se{conclusions}, we conclude.
+Throughout, we assume a flat $\Lambda$CDM cosmology with $\Omega_{\rm m}= 1 - \Omega_{\Lambda} = 0.3089$, $\Omega_{\rm b} = 0.0486$, $h = 0.6774$, $\sigma_8 = 0.8159$, and $n_s = 0.9667$ \citep{Planck16}.